-Savannah bursts with southern charms and beauty, with locals incredibly chatty, happy to get to know those who come to visit.
-It’s highly walkable, safe and offers a fantastic food scene, fun shopping experiences and loads of historic attractions.
+Savannah bursts with southern charms and beauty, with locals incredibly chatty, and happy to get to know those who come to visit.
+It’s highly walkable, safe, and offers a fantastic food scene, fun shopping experiences, and loads of historic attractions.
 Take a stroll through the shady parks, walking underneath the oak trees draped with Spanish moss, and you never know who you’ll meet.
-Be sure to ask one of the locals about their favorite places to eat, the best way to discover a hidden gem.
+Be sure to ask one of the locals about their favorite places to eat, and the best way to discover a hidden gem.

 Telluride is not only one of the most beautiful mountain towns in Colorado, but it’s one of the friendliest.
 Nestled deep into a box canyon in the San Juan Mountains, it has a storybook feel with streets lined with grand Victorian-era buildings and jagged mountain peaks providing an especially impressive backdrop.
 Some say it’s the scenery, and the charms of bygone days it offers, with no billboards, neon signs, or even stoplights, that results in such friendly locals.
 Or, maybe it’s in the water.
 Whatever the reason, the laid-back environment and jaw-dropping scenery here are hard to beat.

-In Jackson Hole, the views are extraordinary and the people exceptionally friendly.
+In Jackson Hole, the views are extraordinary and the people are exceptionally friendly.
 Located at the doorstep of Grand Teton National Park, it’s surrounded by incredible scenery, abundant wildlife and a wide range of opportunities for outdoor adventure, which may be why the locals are just naturally always smiling.
-In a Conde Nast Traveler survey in 2017, it was ranked No. 7 among friendliest U.S. cities, with the publication also noting it as a place where “Old West meets upscale” and “jeans work everywhere.”
+In a Conde Nast Traveler survey, it was once ranked among the friendliest U.S. cities, with the publication also noting it as a place where “Old West meets upscale” and “jeans work everywhere.”

-Beaufort can often be found on lists of the friendliest towns, exemplifying Southern hospitality.
+One of America’s most charming Southern towns, Beaufort can often be found on lists of the friendliest towns, exemplifying Southern hospitality.
 Just 90 miles from Charleston, this three-centuries-old town is a place where you can see residents hanging out on the front porch drinking sweet tea and enjoying get-togethers with neighbors for crab boils.
-The state’s second oldest town, it also boasts a wealth of historic sites and magnificent antebellum architecture, a picturesque waterfront and mouth-watering local cuisine, including thick and spicy gumbos.
+The state’s second-oldest town, it also boasts a wealth of historic sites and magnificent antebellum architecture, a picturesque waterfront, and mouth-watering local cuisine, including thick and spicy gumbos.

 Burlington is the largest city in Vermont, yet it has the feel of a small town with a population of just over 42,000.
 It has a laid-back, artsy vibe that’s helped to attract young and friendly locals who are likely to welcome you in as if you’re one of their own.
 In the summer, it hosts a different festival nearly every weekend, like the Jazz Fest, Brewers Fest and Art Hop, while the Saturday farmers’ market is a great place to stop for lunch and locally-grown produce.
 Be sure to check out the view from Waterfront Park and take time to catch a glorious sunset.
 As the sun sets over the Adirondacks, the landscape is splashed with pinks and purples, garnering oohs and awes from locals and visitors alike.